What is Intuitive Eating and how it’s different to dieting?

 What do I need?

-Once you’re aware of what’s going on, get curious and look at what’s really causing you stress, anxiety, unsettled.
+Once you’re aware of what’s going on, get curious and look at what’s really causing you stress, anxiety, or an unsettled feeling.
 Ask yourself: what do I really need?
 When you can get to the root of what is actually going on, you can consciously make a choice to change your self-soothing patterns (3pm chocolate binge), and decide to turn your focus on the real issue that needs some attention.
-Our emotional-binge eating is the symptom not the problem.
+Emotional-binge eating is the symptom not the problem.

-I’ve got just the resource to help you process this connection to food and body with my free resource; the Intuitive Eating Journal.
+I’ve got just the thing to help you process this connection to food and body with my free resource; the Intuitive Eating Journal.

 It’s a practical guide to strengthening your muscles of listening, learning and gathering feedback.
 It teaches mindsets and tools of intentional eating so you can so you can get on living your LIFE with more freedom, trust and joy!
 Get the journal below.